Gov’t Launch ‘UBC Front Bench’ Program to Enhance Public Engagement, First Episode Hosts ICT Ministry

 “The digital transformation roadmap is aligned with our digital vision of ensuring a digitally enabled country to make our citizens better citizens,” said Dr. Zawedde.
 “This five-year roadmap outlines key priorities that the government will focus on to achieve its digital objectives,” she added —emphasizing that as each five-year phase progresses, the government will continue to measure and evaluate progress, with the ultimate aim of ensuring sufficient digital infrastructure by 2040.

 One of the key priorities within the roadmap is the expansion of digital infrastructure, particularly to underserved areas of the country.
-The government is putting in place digital infrastructure to ensure that there’s connectivity across the country.
+The government is implementing digital infrastructure to ensure connectivity across the country.
 The connectivity is vital for enabling nationwide access to digital services and ensuring no region or citizen is left behind.

 Cybersecurity, data protection, and privacy are also central to the roadmap’s agenda.
 As Uganda transitions into a more digitally driven society, protecting citizens’ data and ensuring a secure online environment is paramount.
 “We have to ensure that we are operating in a secure environment,” said Dr. Zawedde.
 “People are sensitized and aware,” she added —pointing out that these are increasingly critical issues as more services are moved online.